mGalarnyk/datasciencecoursera/Stanford_Machine_Learning/Week6/MachineLearningSystemDesign.md

 --- | --- | ---
 True | The classifier is likely to now have lower recall. | Increasing the threshold means more y = 0 predictions.
 This will increase the decrease of true positives and increase the number of false negatives, so recall will decrease.
 False | The classifier is likely to have unchanged precision and recall, but lower accuracy. | By making more y = 0 predictions, we decrease true and false positives and increase true and false negatives.
 Thus, precision and recall will certainly change.
 We cannot say whether accuracy will increase or decrease.
-False | The classifier is likely to have unchanged precision and recall, but higher accuracy. | By making more y = 0 predictions, we decrease true and false positives and increase true and false negatives.
+False | The classifier is likely to have unchanged precision and recall, but thus the same F<sub>1</sub> score. | By making more y = 0 predictions, we decrease true and false positives and increase true and false negatives.
 Thus, precision and recall will certainly change.
-We cannot say whether accuracy will increase or decrease.
+We cannot say whether the F<sub>1</sub> score will increase or decrease.
 False | The classifier is likely to now have lower precision. |  Increasing the threshold means more y = 0 predictions.
 This will decrease both true and false positives, so precision will increase, not decrease.

 Question 4